rickturner2001/paper-search/README.md

 2. Navigate to the repository using `cd`.
 3. Install node dependencies: `npm i`
 4. Run `npm run dev` to start the development server

----

-## Contributing

-Contributions to Paper Search are welcome!
-If you would like to contribute, please open a pull request with your changes.